-Applications should include a high-quality "Project Abstract" that summarizes the proposed project in 400 words or less.
-Project abstracts should be:
+Applications should include a high-quality abstract that summarizes the proposed project in 400 words or less.
+Abstracts should be:

-- written for a general public audience. - submitted as a separate attachment with <Project Abstract> as part of its file name. - single-spaced, using a standard 12-point font (Times New Roman) with 1-inch margins.
+- written for a general public audience. - submitted as a separate attachment with "Project Abstract" as part of its file name. - single-spaced, using a standard 12-point font (Times New Roman) with 1-inch margins.